Dario and Davide are two friends who love travelling and experiencing new cultures.

 Totally awesome, books are in different language and you can find stairs totally made out of books, which leads to a cool terrace on a canal.

-If you would like to explore Venice without crowds, then the best period is from November to March (except for Carnival).
+If you would like to visit Venice without crowds, then the best period is from November to March (except for Carnival).
 In this case, be prepared to face cold, rain and high water!

-If you don’t mind crowds of tourists, then I would say that spring is the best time of the year for exploring Venice, summer is too hot here.
+If you don’t mind crowds of tourists, then I would say that spring is the best time of the year, summer is too hot here.
 However, there are some events that are really special: for instance, Carnival and Redentore.

 Before you arrive in Venice you should know that it is not possible to take a car or ride a bike in Venice.
 There are a lot of bridges, be prepared to walk a lot.